trustgrid/docs/content/en/docs/user-management/users/index.md

 3. The identity Providers will be listed in a table in the main panel.
 If no IdP is listed this indicates the user is using the Trustgrid native authentication system.

 ![img](identity.png)

+Currently changing password requires users to know to:

+1. Log out of the portal
+2. On the login page select `Forgot Password`
+3. Use the email from Auth0 to set a new password